top of page

 The first patriarch of the Hebrew (Jewish) religion was Abraham.

-Abraham is sometimes called the father of the faithful.
+Abraham was sometimes known as the father of the faithful.

 God's interest in the Hebrews seems to have started with Abraham.